Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

 - After updating the entity, the spark job should print some lines such as:
 ![image](https://github.com/Engineering-Research-and-Development/fiware-orion-pyspark-connector/assets/103200695/841747ac-f5aa-4a6f-9887-85a0a41664e0)

-### Get Deeper: How to use FIWARE PySpark Connector

-The previous subsection just explained how FIWARE PySpark connector works, after being correctly configured and used.
-This subsection provides deeper comprehension of what it is necessary to do with custom algorithms to achieve those results.
+Until now, we just explained how FIWARE PySpark connector works, after being correctly configured and used.
+Next part of this tutorial provides deeper comprehension of what it is necessary to do with custom algorithms to achieve those results.

-### Configuration File
+### Configuration
 To start getting familiar with FIWARE pyspark connector, let's speak of its configuration file.
 Configuration file contains some class definition and default configuration values.
 Here's an example: